-In Broadcasting II, students enrolled in this course will apply and use their journalistic skills for a variety of purposes.
+Students enrolled in this course will apply and use their journalistic skills for a variety of purposes.
 Students will learn the laws and ethical considerations that affect broadcast journalism; learn the role and function of broadcast journalism; critique and analyze the significance of visual representations; and learn to produce by creating a broadcast journalism product.